fjwright/Run-REDUCE/docs/InstallAndRun.md

 lesser extent to other flavours of Linux and other platforms, such as macOS.

-Open the *Synaptic Package Manager* via *Show Applications*, search for `jdk`, mark `openjdk-11-jre` for installation and accept its dependencies.
-Then search for `jfx`, mark `openjfx` for installation and accept its dependencies (but you can deselect `openjfx-source`).
+Open the *Synaptic Package Manager* via *Show Applications*.
+(If it is not there, open *Help*, click on *Install applications* under *Install & remove software*, click on *Synaptic* and then click on the *install* link.)
+Search for `openjdk`, find the version of *openjdk-nn-jre* with the highest number *nn* (or you can currently use *openjdk-11-jre* if you prefer), mark it for installation and accept its dependencies.

-Then click *Apply*.
-Make a note of the full pathname of the JavaFX lib directory, which is probably `/usr/share/openjfx/lib`.
-As a check, search for `jfx` again and ensure that the latest versions of the packages `libopenjfx-java`, `libopenjfx-jni` and `openjfx` are installed.
+## Install OpenJFX ...

+This is my recommendation for all platforms because the versions available for some recent versions of Linux via package managers are broken!

+Visit [OpenJFX](https://openjfx.io/), scroll down and click on the *Download* button.
+Scroll down to *Latest Release* (or you can currently use JavaFX 11 if you prefer), download the appropriate *JavaFX SDK* file (not the *jmods* file) and save it.
+Move it somewhere appropriate (anywhere should work) and unzip it.
+Make a note of the full pathname of the *lib* sub-directory or copy it, since you need it to set up the `PATH_TO_FX` environment variable; see below.

 ## Run Run-REDUCE-FX using a Batch File on...